-Jinhyun Choo co-organizes a mini-symposium entitled "Computational Geomechanics" in EMI 2018, which will be held at MIT on May 29–June 1, 2018.
-Abstract submission is now open until January 31, 2018.
+Jinhyun Choo co-organizes a mini-symposium entitled "Computational Geomechanics" at EMI 2019, which will be held at Caltech on June 18–21, 2019.
+This will be a joint conference with the ASCE Geo-Institute.
+Abstract submission is now open until January 30, 2019.
 The mini-symposium description is given below.
 We hope to have you there!

 Jose Andrade, California Institute of Technology